-First impressions matter when it comes to the experience a player has with a sportsbook.
+First impressions matter when it comes to the experience a player has with sportsbook software.
 If a player tries signing up or logging in through their mobile device and the UI isn’t responsive or built using a mobile-first design, the chances that the same player returns to your site through desktop or laptop are slim.
 This is especially true in parts of the world where mobile devices are used as the primary means of accessing the internet.
 In fact, 68% of global web traffic in in 2020 came from mobile devices.
 This number is even higher throughout some countries in emerging betting markets like the Indian Subcontinent, Latin America, and Africa.
 A growing number of people in established betting markets such as the U.S. and the U.K. are also accessing the internet through mobile devices at increasing rates.

 There are some well-established sportsbook solution providers who have been around for years and years that haven’t adapted to the rapid rise of mobile-first audiences.
-If their technology isn’t designed for mobile betting, the impact is felt by operators who use their platform both in terms of customer acquisition and customer retention.
+If their bookie software isn’t designed for mobile betting, the impact is felt by operators who use their platform both in terms of customer acquisition and customer retention.

 We’ve already touched on the customer acquisition side of things by suggesting a poor UI on mobile during the sign-up or FTD process can dissuade bettors who visit your site for the first time from a mobile device.
 The negative customer retention impacts are felt from those bettors whose preferences are shifting from placing bets on desktop to placing both pre-match and live bets from their mobile devices.
 If that bettor doesn’t get the same flawless betting experience from mobile as they do from desktop, they’ll quickly consider switching to an operator who can give them the mobile betting experience they’re looking for.